About the Exam

 Please contact email@example.com for more information on eligibility for the Canadian Midwifery Registration Exam (CMRE).

-The first step towards becoming a registered midwife is to complete and submit the CMRE Registration Form.
+The first step towards becoming a registered midwife is to complete and submit the CMRE Registration Form, available from provincial and territorial midwifery regulatory authorities and from Canadian baccalaureate Midwifery Education Programs.

 - Complete the CMRE Registration Form for the province or territory to which you are applying.